coopdevs/timeoverflow-provisioning/README.md

 This playbook will prepare the host to allow access to all the system administrators.

 The first time you run it against a brand new host you need to run it as `root` user.
-You'll also need passwordless SSH access to the `root` access.
+You'll also need passwordless SSH access to the `root` user.
 ```
 ansible-playbook playbooks/sys_admins.yml --limit=dev -u root
 ```